flame-engine/flame/packages/flame_bloc/README.md

 ## How to use

-Lets assume we have a bloc that handles player invetory and it is available on the widget tree via a `BlocProvider` like this:
+Lets assume we have a bloc that handles player inventory and it is available on the widget tree via a `BlocProvider` like this:

 ```dart
 BlocProvider<ExampleGame>(